Avoiding Injury When You Start Lifting Weights

 Know When to Rest

-Finally, it is important to make sure you are taking ample time off to allow your body to heal.
+Finally, it is vital to make sure you are taking ample time off to allow your body to heal.
 When you are first getting started, it will not take much for your muscles to be sore.
 Give them time to recover and forget the old "no pain, no gain" adage.

 Take at least one day off between lifting sessions, or at least avoid working the same muscle groups two days in a row.
 Letting your body rest allows you to perform better in the gym without overtaxing your muscles.